 - Time setting multiplier (TSM).

 Pick Up Current of RelayIn all electrical relays, the moving contacts are not free to move.
-All the contacts remain in their respective normal position by some force applied on them continuously.
-This force is called controlling force of the relay.
-This controlling force may be gravitational force, may be spring force, or may be magnetic force.
-The force applied on the relay’s moving parts for changing the normal position of the contacts, is called deflecting force.
+All the contacts remain in their respective normal position by some force applied to them continuously.
+This force is called the controlling force of the relay.
+This controlling force may be the gravitational force, may be a spring force, or may be a magnetic force.
+The force applied to the relay’s moving parts for changing the normal position of the contacts is called deflecting force.
 This deflecting force is always in opposition of controlling force and is present always in the relay.
-Although the deflecting force always presents in the relay directly connected to live line, but as the magnitude of this force is less than controlling force in normal condition, the relay does not operate.
-If the actuating current in the relay coil increases gradually, the deflecting force in electro mechanical relay is also increased.
+Although the deflecting force always presents in the relay directly connected to live line, as the magnitude of this force is less than controlling force in normal condition, the relay does not operate.
+If the actuating current in the relay coil increases gradually, the deflecting force in electromechanical relay is also increased.

 Once, the deflecting force crosses the controlling force, the moving parts of the relay initiate to move to change the position of the contacts in the relay.
 The current for which the relay initiates its operation is called pick up current of relay.

 Practically same model relays may be used in different systems.
-As per these systems requirement the pickup current of relay is adjusted.
-This is known as current setting of relay.
-This is achieved by providing required number of tapping in the coil.
+As per these system requirements, the pickup current of the relay is adjusted.
+This is known as the current setting of the relay.
+This is achieved by providing the required number of tapping in the coil.
 These taps are brought out to a plug bridge.
-The number of active turns in the coil can be changed by inserting plug in different points in the bridge.
-The current setting of relay is expressed in percentage ratio of relay pick up current to rated secondary current of CT.
+The number of active turns in the coil can be changed by inserting a plug in different points in the bridge.
+The current setting of relay is expressed in percentage ratio of relay pick up current to the rated secondary current of CT.

 Time Setting Multiplier of RelayThe operating time of an electrical relay mainly depends upon two factors :